A gratitude leaf mobile is a gorgeous DIY fall decoration for the home or patio, the whole family can make together!

 - Ceiling hook, Command ceiling hook, or S-hook

-How to Make a Gratitude Mobile: Step-by-Step Instructions
+How to Make a Gratitude Leaf Mobile: Step-by-Step Instructions:

-Use these step-by-step instructions to make a gratitude mobile, or click on the link to learn how to make a thankful tree with clay gratitude leaves.
-Please read through the step-by-step instructions before making either thankful craft.
+Use these step-by-step instructions to make a gratitude mobile.
+Or, click on the link to learn how to make a thankful tree with clay gratitude leaves.
+Please read through the step-by-step instructions before making either of the thankful crafts.
 You might also like our printable thankful tree with gratitude leaves.

-Step 2 – Write Words of Gratitude on EAch Marbled Clay Leaf.
+2. Write Words of Gratitude on Each Marbled Clay Leaf:

 - Next, transform clay autumn leaves into gratitude leaves.

-- If you would like words of gratitude imprinted into each clay leaf, use stamps before baking the fall leaves.
+- If you would like your words of gratitude imprinted into each clay leaf, use alphabet stamps to write words or short phrases that symbolize what you are most thankful for on each clay fall leaf before baking them.

-- Or, use a paint pen to write what you are thankful for onto each leaf after it bakes and cools.
+- Alternatively, use a paint pen to write what you are grateful for on each clay leaf after it has baked and cooled.

-Step 3 – Collect a Bare Branch or use an Embroidery Hoop.
+3. Collect a Bare Branch or use an Embroidery Hoop:

-- Head out on a nature scavenger hunt in search of a beautiful bare branch, stick, or use a piece of driftwood to make a gratitude mobile or wall hanging.
+- Head out on a nature scavenger hunt in search of a beautiful bare branch, a stick, or a piece of driftwood to make a gratitude mobile or wall hanging.

 - Alternatively, hang thankful leaves from a wooden embroidery hoop.

-- We used a branch from an alder tree that we scavenged while walking through the park.
+- My daughter and I used a branch from an alder tree that we scavenged while walking through the park on our daily adventures in nature.

-Step 4 – Hang Gratitude Leaves onto the Bare Branch or Embroidery Hoop.
+4. Hang Gratitude Leaves onto the Bare Branch or Embroidery Hoop:

 - Use monofilament string (fishing line), twine, yarn, or ribbon to hang gratitude ornaments on the bare branch or wooden embroidery hoop.